-Business continuity management is supported by this risk management policy and framework as well as by centralised coordination and services.
-The FMI is well designed and well-structured to minimise applicable risks to its participants and all other stakeholders.
+Business continuity management, as well as centralised coordination and services, is supported by this risk management policy and framework as well as by centralised coordination and services.
+The FMI is well designed and well structured to minimise applicable risks to its participants and all other stakeholders.
 Strategic and operational risk matrices assist in recording, monitoring and reporting strategic and operational risks.
-These matrices are updated at least on a monthly basis to ensure that action plans identified for implementation are reviewed for reporting.
+These matrices are updated monthly to ensure that action plans identified for implementation are reviewed for reporting.